mspons/DapperNpgsqlExample/README.md

 be used with an an already existing (preferably empty) Postgres database, but does include table creation and test data population scripts.

+The connection string in app.config will need to be modified with the appropriate details for your database and database user.